Geothermal Heat Pump Cost in Oklahoma: 2026 Complete Guide

 • Pond/lake loop: Coiled pipe sunk in a water body.
 Usually least expensive where a suitable pond exists.

-• Soil type affects cost — clay (common in central OK) holds heat better than sandy soil, sometimes allowing shorter loops
+• Soil type affects charge, clay (common in central OK) holds heat better than sandy soil, sometimes allowing shorter loops

 • Geothermal heat pump unit (ClimateMaster, WaterFurnace, or similar)